 These discounts and incentives will be the key to lowering prices, as manufacturers find themselves under pressure to respond to both rising new car inventory and economic shifts.
 It would be a welcome surprise if more than a few official MSRPs are lowered, but we don’t expect to see that.
 Automakers are more keen to increase incentives rather than lowering MSRPs for all.

-Car buyers should expect more incentives in 2025, notably higher cash discounts, zero-percent financing deals.
+Tariffs withstanding, car buyers should expect bigger incentives in 2025.
+This includes higher cash discounts, and more zero-percent financing deals.
 For those who prefer to lease, today’s best lease offers will only get better in 2025.
 There are already several cars and SUVs available to lease for under $200/month.
 In 2025, we expect even more.

 Used Car Forecast: Lower Interest Rates Help, But Prices Remain High